Notices of Public Hearings

 - In person or by mail: Town of High River, Attn: Manager of Legislative Services, 309B Macleod Trail SW, High River AB T1V IZ5

 Any person may make verbal comments at the public hearing, provided that they do not exceed 5 minutes.
 In order to make verbal comments during a virtual public hearing, please submit the Request to Speak at a Council Meeting form.

 What to expect at a public hearing:

 - The Mayor will call the hearing to order.

-- The Municipal Clerk will state the purpose of the public hearing, how it was advertised and notify Council regarding the number of submissions that have been received by the due date.
+- The Manager of Legislative Services will state the purpose of the public hearing, how it was advertised and notify Council regarding the number of submissions that have been received by the due date.
 Any submissions received after the due date but before the adjournment of the public hearing will be included in the meeting minutes, and their submissions will be included in the public hearing record.

 - The Mayor will then invite Administration to provide context and background for the matter under consideration.

 - If there is an applicant, that person or their agent will be asked by the Mayor to present the content of their request.
 This is the only opportunity for the applicant to speak, unless asked a question by Council.